 Jenifer Howard - Project Coordinator,

 Jenifer Howard was first exposed to TTEC in 2001 when David Jiranek returned from Rwanda after the Project had its first exhibit at the US Embassy in Kigali.
-Moved tremendously by the stunning images, Jenifer became personally involved in 2003 when the exhibit was shown at The Lincoln Center in New York and has assisted in generating publicity on the the Project, securing segments on ABC World News Tonight, CNN and many other stories with the media.
+Moved tremendously by the stunning images, Jenifer became personally involved and worked on PR when the exhibit was shown at The Lincoln Center in New York and has assisted in generating publicity on the the Project, securing segments on ABC World News Tonight, CNN and many other stories with the media.
 Jenifer is a public relations consultant and specializes in consumer product promotion and lives in Connecticut.

 Joanne McKinney - Project Coordinator, Director